-An ordained deacon at First Baptist Church, Austin, Texas and Sunday school teacher of more than 40 years, Paynter, who grew up at Trinity Baptist Church in San Antonio has consistently held positions of leadership at Fellowship churches in Texas, Kentucky and Mississippi where she has been a member.
-She has served congregations alongside her husband, Roger Paynter, who is pastor of First Baptist Austin and teaches at the Seminary of the Southwest.
+An ordained deacon and Sunday school teacher of more than 40 years, Paynter has held positions of leadership in Baptist churches in Texas, Kentucky and Mississippi.
+She has served these congregations alongside her husband, Roger Paynter, who serves as senior pastor of First Baptist Church, Austin, Texas.